utcoupe/coupe18/ros_ws/src/memory_definitions/def/robots/gr/ai/README.md

 Properties :
 - `reward`: If the whole group execution is considered successful, this is the amount of reward points given.

-### 2. Actions
+### 3. Actions
-Actiosn are almost the same as ActionLists, except they are necessarily defined in the file `2_Actions.xml` and can be referenced by other actions.
+Actions are almost the same as ActionLists, except they are necessarily defined in the file `2_actions.xml` and can be referenced by other actions.
 An Action object is a group of `Orders`, `Actions` and `ActionLists`.